 Simba join Kennedy Mweene’s Mamelodi Sundowns, Es Tunis, Horoya, Al Ahly and TP Mazembe.

-The Confederation of African Football (CAF) draws for both the CAF Champions League and CAFRead More
+The Confederation of African Football, CAF has postponed CAF Champions League and Confederation Cup semifinalsRead More